By the way, doctor: What can I do about ischial bursitis?

 Q. I have a pain in my right buttock, which my doctor says is ischial bursitis.
 Is there anything I can do for the pain or to make the condition go away?

-A. Ischial bursitis, sometimes called ischiogluteal bursitis, is an inflammation of the fluid-filled sac, or bursa, that lies between the ischial tuberosity (the lower part of the V-shaped bone that helps form the pelvis) and the tendon that attaches the hamstring muscle to the bone (see illustration).
+A. Ischial bursitis, sometimes called ischiogluteal bursitis, is an inflammation of the fluid-filled sac, or bursa that lies between the ischial tuberosity (the lower part of the V-shaped bone that helps form the pelvis) and the tendon that attaches the hamstring muscle to the bone.
+It helps to understand the location of the ischial bursa is by recognizing that it's the part of your body that bears most of the pressure when sitting in a saddle.
 Injury or overuse can cause the bursa to become inflamed, swollen, and painful — a condition called bursitis.
-Bursitis is also caused by inflammation or injury to a nearby tendon.
 Ischial bursitis can result from sitting for long periods on a hard surface, from direct trauma to the area, or from injury to the hamstring muscle or tendon through activities such as running or bicycling.